Welcome to THE Tyros keyboard dedicated Website - TyrosMania

 Tyros 4 'Black' March 2012

 A new Yamaha dedicated Keyboard Site created early 2011.
-We have created the Keyboard Kapers Forum [Formally known as Yamaha Keyboard Kapers] and all our current Visitors are welcome to join at the Keyboard Kapers Clubsite.
+We have created the Keyboard Kapers Forum [still commonly known as Yamaha Keyboard Kapers] and all our current Visitors are welcome to join at the Keyboard Kapers Clubsite.

 Incorporating 'The musical Friendship Club'